mbernste/mbernste.github.io/_posts/2022-10-02-row_reduction.md

 where $\boldsymbol{A}$ is the matrix of coefficients $a_{1,1}, a_{1,2}, \dots, a_{3,3}$ and $\boldsymbol{b}$ is the matrix of coefficients of $b_1, b_2,$ and $b_3$.
 Furthermore, we noted that this system will have exactly one solution if $\boldsymbol{A}$ is an [invertible matrix](https://mbernste.github.io/posts/inverse_matrices/).

 In this post, we will discuss how one can solve for this exact solution using a process called called **row reduction** which entails performing a series of algebraic operations on the system.
 We will then show how the row reduction algorithm can be represented as a process that entails [multiplying](https://mbernste.github.io/posts/matrix_multiplication/) $\boldsymbol{A}$ by a series of matrices called **elementary matrices** in order to convert $\boldsymbol{A}$ to the identity matrix.
 Each elementary matrix represents a single step of the row reduction algorithm.

-Finally, we will discuss how viewing row reduction this way, we can reveal an elegant mathematical structure regarding invertible matrices: they form a [mathematical group](https://en.wikipedia.org/wiki/Group_(mathematics)).
-That is, you can always convert one invertible matrix to another by multiplying it by some third invertible matrix!
-The group formed by invertible matrices is called the **general linear group**.
+Finally, we will show that by viewing row reduction this way, we reveal that one can always convert one invertible matrix to another by multiplying it by some third invertible matrix!

 Row reduction
 --------------